zhixiangteoh/tP/docs/DeveloperGuide.md

 ```
 This is a long question (or maybe answer) field.
 Suppose tha
 t our console is 60 characters wide, we see that the word "t
-hat" was truncated in the first line and again in the second
+hat" was truncated i the first line and again in the second
 line.
 ```
 In this section, we define the following terms: